On short expressions for cosets of permutation subgroups: Main theorem: proof

+Now that we have bounded the multiplicative cost, let us focus now on the actions themselves, in order to be able to describe the various stages as one among ($\mathcal{A}$)-($\mathcal{C}$1)-($\mathcal{C}$2)-($\mathcal{C}$3) and to use $M(n,n,n)$ for the computation of the number of atomic elements.

-Let us focus now on the action themselves.
-The first action entails firstly a reduction of the problem of determining $\mathrm{Iso}_{G}(\mathbf{x},\mathbf{y})$ to a collection of $\mathrm{Iso}_{N}(\mathbf{x},\mathbf{y}_{i}^{\sigma_{i}^{-1}})\sigma_{i}$, whose union is the original set, as seen in Proposition~\ref{prGimprim} or Remark~\ref{remultcost}: the way this union is performed corresponds precisely to ($\mathcal{C}$1), and the number of subproblems is equal to the multiplicative cost incurred during this action; then, each stabilized block becomes an orbit of its own, in a reduction that corresponds to the situation described in ($\mathcal{C}$2) (see Proposition~\ref{prGintrans}).
-This passage does not feature any multiplicative cost, but it does multiply the number of atomic elements at the end: however, since we have simply $r$ blocks, the contribution of ($\mathcal{C}$2) here, and indeed the contribution of any nested series of ($\mathcal{C}$2) acting throughout the entire solving of the intermediate problem with parameters $(n',r,m)$, is at most $r$.
+The first action entails firstly a reduction of the problem of determining the set $\mathrm{Iso}_{G}(\mathbf{x},\mathbf{y})$ to a collection of $\mathrm{Iso}_{N}(\mathbf{x},\mathbf{y}_{i}^{\sigma_{i}^{-1}})\sigma_{i}$ whose union is the original set, as seen in Proposition~\ref{pr:Gimprim} or Remark~\ref{re:multcost}: the way this union is performed corresponds precisely to ($\mathcal{C}$1), and the number of subproblems is equal to the multiplicative cost incurred during this action; then, each stabilized block becomes an orbit of its own, in a reduction that corresponds to the situation described in ($\mathcal{C}$2) (see Proposition~\ref{pr:Gintrans}).
+This passage does not feature any multiplicative cost, but it does multiply the number of atomic elements at the end: however, since we have simply $r$ blocks, the contribution of ($\mathcal{C}$2) here, and indeed the contribution of any nested series of ($\mathcal{C}$2) acting throughout the entire process of solving the intermediate problem with parameters $(n',r,m)$, is at most $r$.

 The second action features a reduction of $\Omega$ to orbits of size at most $\frac{2}{3}|\Omega|$; this can happen in two different ways.
-In the case of Corollaries~\ref{cocertpart}-\ref{cocertjohn} and Propositions~\ref{prpybergiant}\ref{prpybergiantsoj}-\ref{prpybersoj}, after having fixed the image of a certain number of points at a multiplicative cost we find orbits of such size, and then we examine each orbit singularly: this is exactly as in the previous case, where each passage consists in using ($\mathcal{C}$1) and ($\mathcal{C}$2), and the bounds on the atomic element multiplication are as above.
-In the case of Corollary~\ref{cocertlargesym} and Proposition~\ref{prpybergiant}\ref{prpybergiantlargesym}, we are in a situation where:
+In the case of Corollaries~\ref{co:certpart}-\ref{co:certjohn} and Propositions~\ref{pr:pybergiant}\eqref{pr:pybergiantsoj}-\ref{pr:pybersoj}, after having fixed the image of a certain number of points at a multiplicative cost we find orbits of such size, and then we examine each orbit singularly: this is exactly as in the previous case, where each passage consists in using ($\mathcal{C}$1) and ($\mathcal{C}$2), and the bounds on the atomic element multiplication are as above.
+In the case of Corollary~\ref{co:certlargesym} and Proposition~\ref{pr:pybergiant}\eqref{pr:pybergiantlargesym}, we are in a situation where

 where $\tau'\in\mathrm{Iso}_{N}(\mathbf{x},\mathbf{y}^{\tau^{-1}})$ (to use the notation of the corollary); this corresponds to ($\mathcal{C}$3), and despite the multiplication cost being at most $4$ or $8$, there is no actual growth in the number of atomic elements through this case.